 Kenny has always been around animals.
 It is in his DNA to try and do the best with whatever animal adventure he gets into.
 He started his own dairy back in 1979.
 His passion with the cows was in breeding and trying to make the best type of cow possible.
 He loved competing in Holstein shows.
 He had a lot of success and bred many excellent cattle until dairying went bad and my parents were forced to sell in 1996.
 During the dairy days, Kenny had also gotten his foot into the door with rolling pigeons.
 He had a great family and had great success for the years he participated in the sport.
 Since we got into homing pigeons in 2000, Kenny has gotten his hands on a lot of great homing pigeon lines.
 When Kenny isn’t busy with the pigeons, you can find him building a fence on the farm for the goats he has recently gotten involved in and he breeds cows for Select Sires a few days a week.
 My parents have been Married for 39 years now.

-I recently moved back to Idaho, August 2017.
+I moved back to Idaho, August 2017.
 I had spent the past ten years in Maui and Oregon before coming back to my roots.
-I am currently entering my third year as a middle school teacher and I absolutely love my job.
-I currently teach Science and Math.
+I am currently in my sixth year as a middle school teacher and I absolutely love my job.
+I currently teach Science and Health.
 One of the perks of being a teacher are the summers off.
 This summer I worked for a finish carpenter so I could learn some new skills.
-My wife and I have been married for six years now.
+My wife and I have been married for nine years now and have three wonderful children.
 I have loved being back and being around the pigeons.
 I spend every evening and weekend out at the lofts taking care of the birds, remodeling lofts, and just watching and observing what is going on.
 That is what I love.
 I can spend hours just watching the birds.

 Kenny and I are determined to continue to make this a better race.
 Our hope is to have a race series that tests your birds.
 We try not to race the birds when they will be blown home.
 That looks great for our stats, but that doesn’t show you the fancier, what type of bird you have.
 We try our best to keep you updated on what is going on.
 That is a weakness of ours but we are working on it.